Mac Hester Law

 - When preparing to turn left

-- When conditions make the right hand edge of the roadway unsafe or unreasonably unsafe for bicycle users, including, but not limited to:
+- When conditions make the right hand edge of the roadway unsafe or unreasonably unsafe for bicycle users (see details in the following section)

 - Surface hazards (e.g., ruts in the pavement or potholes);